- 16. Baslay Hot Spring (Dumaguete)

 Other interesting articles

-Top 9 Day Tours from ManilaDiscover day tours near or from Manila for a quick weekend getaway.
-Metro Manila, the biggest metropolitan area in the Philippines, has a lot of tourist spots but more await you when you travel outs...Read more
+Day Tour Destinations Near ManilaDiscover day trips from Manila for a quick weekend getaway.
+Metro Manila, the biggest metropolitan area in the Philippines, has a lot of tourist spots, but more await you when you travel outside the...Read more